 For general information about the times and nature of the Society's services, click on Services at the Oratory.
 All services are offered only on site.
 This is not a wedding chapel.
-We do not conduct weddings.
+We do not conduct extra-congregational weddings or funerals.

 For the Society's current schedule of fully Traditional Latin Masses and other traditional services, click on Current Mass Schedule Bulletin.

 For general information about traditional Roman Catholicism, click Traditional Roman Catholicism.

 If you wish to receive our weekly E-mail bulletin containing information on Oratory schedules and activities, please send your name, mailing address, and E-mail address to the Society.
 If you have any questions, you may send them to the Society as well.

 An additional altar server is needed to serve the Traditional Catholic Latin Mass.
 No experience or knowledge of Latin is necessary.
 We will teach you what you need to know.
 If you would like to serve at the altar or have any questions, you may address the Society.